ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 **Results: Pass**

-### As a site user I can change the quantity so that I can add the required number of items in the bag
+### As a site user I can change the quantity so that I can add the required number of items in the ordersheet

 **Acceptance Criteria:**
 - User can change the quantity of the products